datastaxdevs/workshop-cassandra-data-modeling/README.md

 # 🏁 Start Hands-on

-## 4. Create your Astra DB instance
+## 4. Create Your Astra DB Instance

 _**`ASTRA DB`** is the simplest way to run Cassandra with zero operations at all - just push the button and get your cluster.
 No credit card required, 40M read/write operations and about 80GB storage monthly for free - sufficient to run small production workloads.
 If you end your credits the databases will pause, no charge_